Deploy to production with OpenFaaS Standard and Enterprise

 Invoke functions through events from Apache Kafka, AWS SQS, Postgresql, Cron and MQTT.

-With OpenFaaS Enterprise, you can take code snippets from your customers and use them to extend your platform.
+With OpenFaaS Enterprise, you can take code snippets from customers and use them to extend your own product.

-You can use the Function Builder API to turn source code into functions, which can be deployed via the OpenFaaS REST API.
+The Function Builder API turns source code into functions, to deployed via REST API.

 Who's doing this already?
 Waylay (for custom functions for industrial IoT), Patchworks (customer extensions for e-commerce), LivePerson (for customer extensions) and Cognite (for custom ML/data-science functions).